 Keep reading to learn more about Target drug screening policy and everything from the types of drug tests to the substances screened.

-Urine remains the most famous specimen today.
+Urinalysis remains the most sought drug testing method in Target.
 Urine is used in the detection of a wide range of drugs.
 Drugs and their metabolites also last in the urine for a more extended time, significantly increasing the drug detection window.